Effective Date: February 24, 2021

 We obtain the categories of personal information listed above from the following categories of sources:

 - Directly from you.
-For example, by visiting the website, filling in forms on the website, using our services, or by corresponding by phone, email, or otherwise.
+For example, by visiting the website, filling in forms on the website, using our services, live chat, or by corresponding by phone, email, or otherwise.

 - Indirectly from you.
 For example, from observing your actions on our Websites.